dyenaan/Seng533Project/README.md

 ## Description

 This repository contains server implementations in multiple languages (C#, Go, JavaScript, and Python) along with a `k6` load testing script (`load_test.js`).
-This project was created for a software performance class (likely SENG 533) to evaluate and compare the performance characteristics of different server-side technologies under load.
+This project was created to evaluate and compare the performance characteristics of different server-side technologies under load.

 ## Project Structure